13th October 2022

 While there are numerous causes of disputes arising from construction projects, it is important to get contractual arrangements right from the outset.
-Hannah Kennedy in our dispute resolution team outlines four key issues to address with your building contractor(s).
+Tim Newsome in our dispute resolution team outlines four key issues to address with your building contractor(s) to avoid a dispute about a construction project.

 While a contract may be agreed orally or in writing, relying on an oral agreement followed by a handshake can be a recipe for disaster with construction projects.
 Two people will rarely remember the precise wording of an oral agreement in the same way and this disparity can be a fertile ground for disputes.
 A written contract removes any doubt as to what has been agreed.